-The Leitner Center is currently accepting applications for the 2017-2018 Tolan Fellowship.
-The Fellowship will support one or more graduating Fordham Law School students who design an international human rights program in coordination with a host organization.
-The Fellowship is awarded to individuals with a demonstrated commitment to pursuing a career in international human rights law and will enable them to gain practical work experience, while providing a modest salary for one year.
+The Tolan Fellowship supports one or more graduating Fordham Law School students annually who design proposals for work at an international human rights organization they have chosen.
+Established in 2007, the Fellowship is awarded to individuals with a demonstrated commitment to pursuing a career in international human rights law, and will enable them to gain practical work experience, while providing a modest salary for one year.
 The Fellowship is named in honor of James E. Tolan ’62, a long-time supporter of the human rights program at Fordham Law School.

 Application Requirements and Instructions

 The Tolan Fellowship is a project fellowship in which the candidate must propose a project of their own creation that they will undertake at a host organization.
 Candidates should contact potential hosts and explore the possibility of a placement well before the Fellowship deadline.
 Applicants are invited to design projects that draw on their legal education and experience at Fordham Law School and may address human rights, development, and justice issues anywhere in the world.
 Because of funding opportunities available elsewhere for domestic public interest fellowship placements, project proposals based outside of the United States may be the most competitive.
 Applicants are strongly encourage to contact Leitner Center Executive Director Elisabeth Wickeri (firstname.lastname@example.org) with questions or as they plan their proposals.

 Information about Tolan Fellowship availability and deadlines will be available in fall 2022.

 Applicants should submit the materials below in a single, complete pdf application packet to LeitnerCenter@law.fordham.edu with the email subject “Leitner Center Tolan Fellowship”: